-- A. Develop and maintain a cohesive program of K-12 education, involving school and conference education personnel. - B. Develop and administer the union-approved budget for K-12 education. - C. Provide leadership in acquainting the constituency with the imperatives of Seventh-day Adventist Christian education. - D. Establish and maintain regularly scheduled education councils. - E. Advise the union conference board of education on educational policies, standards, practices, and problems. - F. Cooperate with the North American Division Office of Education in developing and coordinating the curriculum in K-12 schools. - G. Provide assistance in the supervision of instruction. - H. Participate with the conference offices of education and academies in providing in-service education programs. - I. Participate in the program of on-site school evaluations. - J. Apply North American Division standards as guidelines in processing applications to teach secondary subjects in junior academies. - K. Act as the denominational certification agent for educational personnel. - L. Process applications for the establishment of new junior and senior academies. - M. Develop job descriptions for each member of the office of education staff. - N. Provide leadership in the development and maintenance of an education code. - Assume responsibility for the development and annual publication of a list of approved textbooks and other curriculum materials. - P. Prepare and submit statistical and financial reports as required by the North American Division Office of Education.
+- A. Develop and maintain a cohesive program of K-12 education, involving school and conference education personnel. - B. Develop and administer the union-approved budget for K-12 education. - C. Provide leadership in acquainting the constituency with the imperatives of Seventh-day Adventist Christian education. - D. Establish and maintain regularly scheduled education councils. - E. Advise the union conference board of education on educational policies, standards, practices, and problems. - F. Cooperate with the North American Division Office of Education in developing and coordinating the curriculum in K-12 schools. - G. Provide assistance in the supervision of instruction. - H. Participate with the conference offices of education and academies in providing in-service education programs. - I. Participate in the program of on-site school evaluations. - J. Apply North American Division standards as guidelines in processing applications to teach secondary subjects in junior academies. - K. Act as the denominational certification agent for educational personnel. - L. Process applications for the establishment of new junior and senior academies. - M. Develop job descriptions for each member of the office of education staff. - N. Provide leadership in the development and maintenance of an education code. - O. Assume responsibility for the development and annual publication of a list of approved textbooks and other curriculum materials.

-Q. Submit copies of minutes of the union conference board of education and other major councils and committees to the North American Division Office of Education.
+- P. Process requests for alternative textbook use. - Q. Submit copies of minutes of the union conference board of education and other major councils and committees to the North American Division Office of Education.